MiloBuwalda/uva-prog-c/40 Problem sets/40 Problem set 4/10 Standard Edition.md

 ## Prerequisites

+* If you have the following error: `ncurses.h not found`.
-* NB: You have to run the following command in order to install the ncurses header files:
+  You have to run the following command in order to install the ncurses header files:

       sudo yum install ncurses-devel ncurses

-  This fixes the error `ncurses.h not found`.